 An asbestos refurbishment or asbestos demolition survey will be necessary when the building, or any part of it, is due to be renovated in any way or demolished.

-It is very likely that larger properties will require a mixture of survey types, for example a boiler house that is to be demolished will require a refurbishment or demolition survey, while offices at the same location will require a management survey.
+It is very likely that larger properties will require a mixture of different types of asbestos surveys, for example a boiler house that is to be demolished will require a refurbishment or demolition survey, while offices at the same location will require a management survey.

-Refurbishment surveys may be required over the subsequent years to rooms or floors that are being upgraded.
+Refurbishment asbestos surveys may be required over the subsequent years to rooms or floors that are being upgraded.

 For more information about our Asbestos Surveys and the services we offer, speak to our team now on 0161 763 3727, or alternatively complete the form opposite and we’ll call you back.